AAAnothername/AAAnothername/README.md

-- 👋 Hi, I’m @AAAnothername
+- 👋 Hi, I’m @AAAnothername from the Netherlands.
 - 👀 I’m interested in videogames and random coding projects.
 Currently I am working on a Random-code generator and a rock paper scissor bot.
 - 🌱 I’m currently learning multiple real world languages, and C# programming language.
-- 💞️ I’m not looking to collaborate on anything currently.
+- 💞️ I’m not looking to collaborate on anything currently though my mind could be changed with a good pitch.
 - 📫 You can reach me via Discord!
 Anothername#6145.

 <!---